silverxpymaster/Mastering-WordPress-Hacking/wordpress-hacking-methodology-EN.md

 wpscan --url http://target.com -e at -e ap --api-token=<api_token> --plugins-detection aggressive --force
 ```

-You can find CVEs related to the vulnerabilities discovered and write or use available exploits accordingly.
+You can find CVEs related to the vulnerabilities discovered and write or use available exploits accordingly

 **8. WordPress Admin Login**